CLOUDWORLD AT WAR

 - William Nicholson (Oscar-nominated screenwriter of Shadowlands and Gladiator)

 CloudWorld is a fantasy novel, published by Faber & Faber in 2006.
-In 2007 it was nominated for the Manchester Boook Award.
+In 2007 it was nominated for the Manchester Book Award.
 A sequel, CloudWorld At War, was published in 2008.

-The current best price for a new copy of CloudWorld (with free worldwide delivery) is £5.22 at The Book Depository.
+The current best price for a new copy of CloudWorld (with free UK delivery) is £6.29 at Amazon UK.

 The current best price for a new copy of CloudWorld At War (with free UK delivery) is £7.99 at Amazon UK.

-CloudWorld is also available to buy at Amazon UK.
+CloudWorld is also available to buy at The Book Depository.

 ***I have another new short story, "L'Amour Courtois," in the Edinburgh-based arts and culture journal New Linear Perspectives.